zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 Advanced
 --------

 Multiple *Advanced* options can be configured here, divided into multiple groups

+General Options
+  The option in this group allows users of the COS to access the *Undelete E-mail* feature, which allows each user to retrieve an e-mail from the |backup| if it was deleted within the last **seven** days.

+  .. note:: This option can be configured on the CLI at both COS and
+     Account level, please refer to Section :ref:`cli-features` for details.

 Forwarding
   Two options govern how to forward messages: how long an e-mail